Transitions of Care

 Ambulatory Care Provider

 The care provider who provides regular ambulatory care to a patient outside of an acute or institutional setting.
-This may be a PCP, ACP or other licensed healthcare provider appropriate to the setting.
+This may be a PCP, APP or other licensed health care provider appropriate to the setting.